 There are water slides, a surf simulator, and a play area for kids to enjoy at this popular kid activity in Ireland.
 The three water slides vary in difficulty (or bravery) and open up the exhilarating experience to everyone – not just the daredevils.

 If your kids would like to surf, around five meters of wave sheet will challenge each budding surfer regardless of age or skill level.
 Be sure to pre-book your sessions so you don’t get turned away from all the fun, as this is one of the more memorable things to do in Belfast with kids.
+This is an advantage when looking at Dublin vs Belfast to visit.

 3. Hike the Gruffalo Trail